fbpx ...

 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-My New Orleans Seafood Gumbo recipe is packed with beaucoup flavor!
-It’s filled with smoked sausage, crab, shrimp, and the holy trinity (onion, bell pepper, and celery).
+My Louisiana Seafood Gumbo recipe is packed with beaucoup flavor!
+It's filled with smoked sausage, crab, shrimp, and the holy trinity (onion, bell pepper, and celery).
 This comforting classic is guaranteed to be a hit and comes together in an hour.

 As a New Orleanian, I take pride in gumbo.
-Not only the ones I make but the authentic gumbos like cajun gumbo, chicken and sausage gumbo, vegan okra gumbo, and the least known gumbo zerbes.
+This should be evident with authentic gumbo recipes like chicken and sausage gumbo, vegan okra gumbo, and the least known gumbo zerbes.
 Serve as a big part of my cultural heritage.

 Authentic gumbo has an aroma that grabs you by the nose.
-The combination of the dark roux, Cajun herbs and spices, chicken, shrimp, ham, tasso, smoked sausage, crab, okra, stock, and hot sausage.
-All of these key elements of amazing ingredients are what make gumbo special.
+The combination of the dark roux, Cajun herbs and spices, chicken, shrimp, ham, tasso, smoked sausage, crab, okra, stock, and hot sausage—all of these key elements of amazing ingredients—is what makes gumbo special.

 I want you to be able to make a pot that tastes as it does in various homes in New Orleans and South Louisiana.